 Good light

 Good light is the right light at the right time.
 We need bright light during the day and dim light in the evening.
-So we can function at our best!
+So your body can function at it's best!

 Did you know most people live and work with insufficient light?